IonRepo/IonDiff/paper/paper.md

     \end{gathered}
 \end{equation}

 All the ionic displacements appearing in Eq.
 (5) can be computed just once and stored in a four-dimensional tensor thus allowing for simple vectorization and very much fast processing with python libraries (e.g., Numpy) as compared to traditional calculation loops.
-Then, for a simulation with $n_t$ time steps, and $n_p$ number of atoms for the diffusive species, we only need to compute:
+Then, for a simulation with $n_t$ time steps, $n_{\Delta t}$ temporal windows, and $n_p$ number of atoms for the diffusive species, we only need to compute:

 \begin{equation}
     \Delta x (\Delta t, i, d, t_0) = x_{di} (t_0 + \Delta t) - x_{di} (t_0)
 \end{equation}

-being $\Delta x(\Delta t, i, d, t_0)$ a four rank tensor of dimension $n_t \times n_t \times n_p \times n_d$ that stores all mean displacements of temporal length $\Delta t$ for particle $p_i$ in a space of dimension $d$.
+being $\Delta x(\Delta t, i, d, t_0)$ a four rank tensor of dimension $n_{\Delta t} \times n_t \times n_p \times n_d$ that stores all mean displacements of temporal length $\Delta t$ for particle $i$ in space dimension $d$.
 This leads to:

 \begin{equation}
     \text{MSD}_{self} (\Delta t) = \frac{1}{n_p} \sum_{i = 1}^{n_p} \langle \sum_{d} \Delta x (\Delta t, i, d, t_0) \cdot \Delta x (\Delta t, i, d, t_0) \rangle_{t_0}
 \end{equation}
+open
 \begin{equation}
     \text{MSD}_{distinct} (\Delta t) = \frac{2}{n_p (n_p-1)} \sum_{i = 1}^{n_p} \sum_{j = i+1}^{n_p} \langle \sum_{d} \Delta x (\Delta t, i, d, t_0) \cdot \Delta x (\Delta t, j, d, t_0) \rangle_{t_0}
 \end{equation}

 Note that we keep $D_{self}$ and $D_{distinct}$ separate since this allows for an straightforward evaluation of the $D$ contributions resulting from the ionic correlations without increasing the code complexity.

-This implementation scales quadratically with the lenght of the simulation and linearly with the number of diffusive particles in terms of memory resources.
+This implementation scales linearly with the maximum shape of the temporal window, the lenght of the simulation and the number of mobile ions in terms of memory resources.

 # Acknowledgements